Find me my furever home - Kelowna Capital News

-Support animals like Poe and others but joining the Kelowna shelter at the Coast Capri in Nov.
-3 for the annual BC SPCA gala.
+You can also support animals like Frankie and Poe and others but joining the Kelowna shelter at the Coast Capri on Nov.
+3 for the annual BC SPCA Offleashed gala.

 All funds raised through Offleashed Kelowna support the BC SPCA Kelowna branch’s work in animal welfare, including ending animal cruelty and creating caring and compassionate communities.